Marketing Alliance Group Ltd., collectively; “we” or “us” or “our” “ourselves”.

-As a marketing Consultant, Clive Wilson operates as Highspring Marketing, a trading name of Highspring Group Ltd., a company registered in England and Wales with Company No. 10104213.
+As a Marketing Consultant, Clive Wilson operates as Clive Wilson Marketing, a trading name of Marketing Alliance Group Ltd., a company registered in England and Wales with Company No. 10104213.

 Our registered office is Office 1003, 321 – 323 High Road, Chadwell Heath, Essex RM6 6AX.